top of page

 coming soon

-Olya loves anime, her family, her church, and her country.
+Olya loves anime, her family, her church and her country.
 One of her hobbies is dancing freestyle at small venues in Lviv.
-In this episode, sitting at one of her favorite parks, she talks about being a working professional, supporting friends on the frontlines and God.
+In this episode, sitting in one of her favorite parks, Olya talks about being a working professional, supporting friends on the front line and God.

 New Episodes Each Week